 Try Another Payment Method

 If you’re having trouble purchasing a course, check that you're attempting to purchase using one of Teachable’s supported payment methods.
-Teachable accepts major international credit cards (Visa, American Express, and MasterCard), as well as PayPal.
+Teachable accepts major international credit and debit cards (Visa, American Express, and MasterCard), as well as PayPal.

 Check Your Country’s Laws